-We acknowledge the traditional custodians of the land to which this strategy applies, the Gathang-speaking people, and pay our respects to all Aboriginal and Torres Strait Islander people who reside in the MidCoast Council area.
-We extend our respect to elders past and present, and to all future cultural-knowledge holders.
+We acknowledge the traditional custodians of the land on which we work and live, the Gathang-speaking people and pay our respects to all Aboriginal and Torres Strait Islander people who now reside in the MidCoast Council area.
+We extend our respect to Elders past and present, and to all future cultural-knowledge holders.